-- Managing Multi Agency Safeguarding Hub (MASH) referrals and cases - Contacting the Multi Agency Safeguarding Hub (MASH) when advice is needed regarding child protection concerns which possibly meet the threshold for statutory intervention. - Completing or overseeing completion of MASH referrals/enquiries for all cases of suspected abuse or neglect where there is a risk of significant harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern. - Liaising with the Principal to inform them of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations. - Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Multi- Agency Safeguarding Hub (MASH) referral by liaising with relevant agencies. - Supporting staff who make Multi Agency Safeguarding Hub (MASH) referrals and other service referrals. - Sharing information with appropriate staff in relation to a child's looked after (LAC) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility. - Ensuring they have details of the LAC's social worker and the name of the virtual school Head Teacher in the authority that looks after the child or those currently working with a social worker. - The designated safeguarding lead (DSL) should take lead responsibility for digital filtering and online monitoring and for any safeguarding and child protection matters that are picked up through this digital/online filtering and monitoring. - Supporting the Trust's safeguarding lead to ensure that Trust safeguarding development and/or action plans are implemented to ensure that the highest possible standards of excellent practice are embedded.
+- Managing Multi Agency Safeguarding Hub (MASH) referrals and cases and oversight/direct management of all matters relating to child protection and children and the court system (KCSiE Annex B p148). - Contacting the Multi Agency Safeguarding Hub (MASH) when advice is needed regarding child protection concerns which possibly meet the threshold for statutory intervention. - Completing or overseeing completion of MASH referrals/enquiries for all cases of suspected abuse or neglect where there is a risk of significant harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern. - Liaising with the Principal to inform them of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.

+- Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Multi- Agency Safeguarding Hub (MASH) referral by liaising with relevant agencies. - Supporting staff who make Multi Agency Safeguarding Hub (MASH) referrals and other service referrals. - Sharing information with appropriate staff in relation to a child's looked after (LAC) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility. - Ensuring they have details of the LAC's social worker and the name of the virtual school Head Teacher in the authority that looks after the child or those currently working with a social worker. - The designated safeguarding lead (DSL) should take lead responsibility for digital filtering and online monitoring and for any safeguarding and child protection matters that are picked up through this digital/online filtering and monitoring. - Supporting the Trust's safeguarding lead to ensure that Trust safeguarding development and/or action plans are implemented to ensure that the highest possible standards of excellent practice are embedded.

-Training KCSiE (DfE, 2023) See also appendix 9
+Training KCSiE (DfE, 2024) See also appendix 9